Note

 • TOUCH.ROTATE_270: Rotate 270 degrees

-Touch Types (compatibility only, all values are 0)#
+Touch Types (reserved for compatibility, actual values are all 0)#

 • TOUCH.TYPE_CST226SE